galacticoder/Qorc/README.md

 ## Run a Qorc server with Docker

-This is the source and terminal setup.
-It works with Docker Linux containers on 64-bit Intel/AMD and ARM hosts running Linux, Windows, or macOS.
+This works with Docker Linux containers on
+64-bit Intel/AMD and ARM hosts running Linux, Windows, or macOS.

 You need only: